jinlab-washu/Jin-lab.manual/genomics_tools/plot_reads.md

     False positive Checks:
        * Bad alignments: 60 is max alignment score.
 Many alignments of 40 or less can indicate a redundant region  (See left side of text plots)
        * Variants in homopolymers and repeat regions.
 (If the variant is in this region, it is most likely a false positive).
        * Variants only ocurring in single orientation (forward or reverse).
-Denoted by carrot symbols in both image and text plots. `">": forward`,  `"<" reverse` in both the image plots and text plots
+Denoted by carrot symbols in both image and text plots. `">": forward`,  `"<" reverse`